Gwyneth Dunwoody: Parliamentary career

-In 1998, she gained headlines around the world when she clashed with New York City Mayor Rudolph Giuliani urging the return of the original Winnie the Pooh dolls from Donnell Library Center to the British Museum after she said she "detected sadness" in their display behind bulletproof glass in the United States library.
+In 1998, she gained headlines around the world when she clashed with New York City Mayor Rudolph Giuliani urging the return of the original Winnie the Pooh dolls from Donnell Library Center to the British Museum after stating that she ‘detected sadness’ in their display behind bulletproof glass.

 In October 2000, she was one of several candidates for the speakership of the House of Commons.
 The election was won by Michael Martin MP.

-As a member for a constituency with a strong connection with the railway industry, she had considerable expertise on transport matters, and was Chair of the House of Commons' Transport Committee from 1997 to 2008.
-In this role she was a credible, independent-minded critic of the government, and she and her committee discomfited witnesses from the rail and air transport industries.
+As a member for a constituency with a strong connection with the railway industry, she had expertise on transport matters, and was Chair of the House of Commons' Transport Committee from 1997 to 2008.
+In this role she was a critic of the government, and she and her committee discomfited witnesses from the rail and air transport industries.

 An attempt by the government whips to remove her and Donald Anderson, Chair of the Foreign Affairs Select Committee, from their positions after the 2001 general election led to a revolt by back-bench members of Parliament, which resulted in them both being reinstated.

 She was President of Labour Friends of Israel from 1988 to 1993, and was a parliamentary consultant to the British Fur Federation.
 She was one of 13 Labour MPs to vote against a reduction of the age of consent for homosexual acts to 16.

 She had a house in her constituency, and a flat in the Barbican.
 She suffered from financial problems in the late 1980s, with a house in her constituency being repossessed due to mortgage arrears, was threatened with eviction from her London flat, and had furniture seized by bailiffs to meet rent arrears.
 She was sued by Barclays Bank due to an unpaid loan.